 SpeciesDetail

-BassAt winter pool, most bass are on main lake points, ledges, or in deeper holes in the rivers and creeks in the clearest water available.
+BassMost bass are on main lake points, ledges, roadbeds, etc. Some may be moving shallower via tributaries and ditches.
 Any cover (wood, stake beds, etc.) is a plus.
-Fish 3 to 8 ft deep with search baits (spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas rig, dropshot, or swim bait) to follow up a missed strike.
+Fish 3 to 6 ft deep with search baits (spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas rig, dropshot, or swim bait) to follow up a missed strike or for light biters.

-White BassFish shad-imitating jigs or small crankbaits over hard-bottomed, sandy main lake points or deeper holes in creeks.
+White BassFish are moving up the rivers and creeks on their spawning run.
+Fish shad-imitating jigs or small crankbaits over hard-bottomed, sandy main lake points or deeper holes in tributaries.
 There are no size or number limits on white bass.

 Spillway

-Expect frequent gate closures and openings as the Corps maintains winter pool in the reservoir above.
-Best luck in the spillway is when some water is being released, but not too much.
-For crappie, fish quieter water out of the current either right on the rocks or in the old river run with jigs and/or minnows.
+The spillway had two gates open 2.5 ft each (1550 cfs) Tuesday.
+There's less water coming out this week making it more "fishable".
+Good crappie reports have been coming from the old river run; using a weighted chartreuse cork above the bait has been the key to bites.
+Water out of the current right on the rocks will produce some, too.
 Catfishing is best in eddies on natural bait fished near the bottom - use a bobber or slipcork to keep from losing tackle in the rocks.
+Lines baited with live bait fished down the river have been productive.
 White Bass will be in the current where you can drift a 2-jig rig just off bottom or fish small crankbaits or tailspinner lures.
 For largemouths, fish spinnerbaits or soft plastics along the rocks.
+Expect frequent gate closures and openings as the Corps maintains the rule curve in the reservoir above.
+Best luck in the spillway is when some water is being released, but not too much.

 Spillway gate openings, flow rates, and spillway water levels can be obtained at (662)226-5911 or check at Vicksburg District Daily River Bulletin OR Yazoo River Basin Reservoirs (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.